There are five phases in a community-led housing project like Hope Cohousing:

 Rethinking governance

 As we have progressed the project it has become clear that we need to alter our governance structure to be better positioned in making applications for capital funding – and to function effectively when construction is finished.
-The changes will probably involve:
+The changes involve:

 • turning our current Community Interest Company into a tenant management organisation that deals with the day-to-day running of the St Margaret’s Hope project.